GinoBiasioli/AI-Agent-for-Customer-Retention/README.md

 This project turns raw customer transactional data into lifecycle marketing strategy and campaign execution.
 It samples real customer records, derives CRM-ready attributes such as churn risk and lifecycle stage, infers the most relevant campaign goal, and generates a three-email sequence for each selected customer.

-It is designed as a portfolio project that demonstrates more than text generation:

-- customer-level feature interpretation
-- deterministic CRM decision logic
-- structured prompt construction
-- graceful fallback behavior when live LLM generation is unavailable

 ## What The Project Does